Indivd Insights

 RESEARCH GROUNDING

 Hui, Bradlow, and Fader (2009) showed that consumers are attracted to crowded store zones but less likely to make a purchase once they arrive.
-This creates a systematic bias in raw zone traffic figures: high zone visits do not imply high purchase likelihood.
-Source: Journal of Consumer Research, vol. 36(3), pp. 478-493.
+Zhang, Li, and Burke (2018) extended this finding using video tracking in specialty apparel stores, demonstrating that group size, composition, and cohesiveness affect both zone choice and purchase conversion.
+Sources: Journal of Consumer Research, vol. 36(3), pp. 478-493; Journal of the Academy of Marketing Science, vol. 46(4), pp. 532-555.

 The second zone-level metric is ICP share: the proportion of qualified visitors in a given zone who match the store's ideal customer profile, measured hourly.
-These two metrics, taken together and compared across zones, produce a quadrant classification: Core zones (high ICP share, high value impact), Broad zones (high traffic, lower profile alignment), Potential zones (high ICP share, currently underperforming), and Weak zones (low on both dimensions).
+These two metrics, taken together and compared across zones, produce a quadrant classification.
+Core zones show high ICP share and high value impact.
+Broad zones show high traffic but lower profile alignment.
+Potential zones show high ICP share but are currently underperforming.
+Weak zones are low on both dimensions.
 The classification changes by hour and by day of week, making it a genuine operational tool rather than a strategic exercise conducted once a year.

 The third and most consequential layer addresses the question that most retailers cannot currently answer: are the visitors the store attracts actually the visitors the strategy is designed for?